newatoms/guides/get-clients/readme.md

 * Can you formulate a tangible example of the value your service would add in relation to your similarities?

 The answers to these questions help you understand the added value for the customer and formulate a tangible example.
-By no means should you think it necessary to use all the answers while wooing your prospect—that would probably be a tad bit overwhelming.
+By no means should you think it's necessary to use all the answers while wooing your prospect—that would probably be a tad bit overwhelming.

 ## Direct customer acquisition by phone

 Phone calls are by far the most efficient (and scariest) way of direct customer acquisition.
 The reason they are so effective is the fact that it's just a conversation.
 You can use everything you learned by answering the questions above and use that information to steer the conversation in the direction you want.

-While making a phone call, it is super mega important to realize you are talking to a person who has her or his own values, ambitions, hopes and dreams.
+While making a phone call, it is super mega important to realise you are talking to a person who has her or his own values, ambitions, hopes and dreams.
 Don't become a manipulative sales robot (asshole).
 Be a person and try to have some fun.

 Oh yeah, never ever EVER suggest that a person is only looking out for their own interest.
 Always assume that they care for the company they work for, even though the success of the company might not be their primary goal.